 What I’ve learned from making two career changes

 The first time I made a career change, I knew exactly what I wanted to do.
-I’d spent my 20s working in the heady world of women’s magazines – considered by many to be a ‘dream career’ – but I was ready to pursue a different dream of working in international aid.
+I’d spent my 20s working in the heady world of women’s magazines, considered by many to be a ‘dream career’.
+It was certainly a fun career, but I always knew there was more I wanted to explore.

 It wasn’t an obvious career shift to everyone around me, but to me, it made sense.
-I wanted to help people, I’d always had an interest in social and global issues, and I could use my decade of experience as a journalist to sidestep into a media or communications role.
+I was craving work that felt more meaningful, I wanted to be involved in the big issues of the world and I could use my decade of experience as a journalist to sidestep into a communications role at a humanitarian organisation.

 That’s what I ended up doing in my 30s when I landed a role at a global children’s charity.
-Making the transition wasn’t all smooth sailing, but knowing what I wanted to do and having a clear end-goal in mind was the motivation I needed to continue forward.
+Making the transition wasn’t all smooth sailing, but knowing what I wanted to do and having a clear end-goal in mind was the motivation I needed to push through the challenges and continue forward.

 My second (messier!) career change

 The second time I made a career change couldn’t have been more different.
-After a decade in the charity sector, which had been both challenging and rewarding, I started to feel that niggle of needing a change and it eventually grew to a roar.
-I realise now I was in a role that wasn’t a good fit for me – and the longer I stayed, the worse I started to feel.
+I had once again started to feel that niggle of needing a change, which eventually grew to a roar – but this time, I had no idea what I wanted to do next.
+In my attempt to find something different, I moved into a role that wasn’t a good fit for me – and the longer I stayed, the worse I started to feel.

-By the time I quit, I was in full-blown burnout but I didn’t know what else I could do.
+By the time I quit, I was in full-blown burnout but I still didn’t know what else I could do.
 Although I was quite firm on what I didn’t want in my career anymore, this time I didn’t have a long-held dream propelling me forward.
-I just knew I wanted better balance in my life and I wanted to try some new things.
-But I had no clear vision or goal about what my next chapter could be.
+I just knew that the direction I was heading in didn’t feel right and the thought of continuing on that path for the rest of my working life was suffocating.

-It turns out this is a common experience among aspiring career changers and why many people get stuck – often it’s not because of financial reasons or the need to reskill, but because they don’t know what it is they want to do.
+At the time, it felt like there was something wrong with me for not being able to figure this out.
+But I now know this is a common experience and it’s why many people get stuck in unhappy careers – not because of financial reasons or other perceived external barriers, but because we don’t know what it is we want to do.

 Getting unstuck